Battle of the Tenaru: Aftermath

 For the U.S. and its allies, the victory in the Tenaru battle was psychologically significant in that Allied soldiers, after a series of defeats by Japanese Army units throughout the Pacific and east Asia, now knew that they could defeat the Imperial Armies in a land battle.
 The battle set another precedent that would continue throughout the war in the Pacific, which was the reluctance of defeated Japanese soldiers to surrender and their efforts to continue killing Allied soldiers, even as the Japanese soldiers lay dying on the battlefield.
 On this subject Vandegrift remarked, "I have never heard or read of this kind of fighting.
 These people refuse to surrender.
 The wounded wait until men come up to examine them [...] and blow themselves and the other fellow to pieces with a hand grenade."
 Robert Leckie, a Guadalcanal veteran, recalls the aftermath of the battle in his book Helmet for My Pillow, "Our regiment had killed something like nine hundred of them.
-Most lay in clusters or heaps before the gun pits commanding sandspit, as though they had not died singly but in groups.
+Most lay in clusters or heaps before the gun pits commanding sandspit as though they had not died singly but in groups.
 Moving among them were the souvenir hunters, picking their way delicately as though fearful of booby traps, while stripping the bodies of their possessions."

 The battle was psychologically significant in that Imperial soldiers believed in their own invincibility and superior spirit.
 By 25 August, most of Ichiki's survivors reached Taivu Point and radioed Rabaul to tell 17th Army headquarters that Ichiki's detachment had been "almost annihilated at a point short of the airfield."
 Reacting with disbelief to the news, Japanese Army headquarters officers proceeded with plans to deliver additional troops to Guadalcanal to reattempt to capture Henderson Field.
-The next major Japanese attack on the Lunga perimeter occurred at the Battle of Edson's Ridge about three weeks later, employing a significantly larger force than had been employed at Tenaru, and coming much closer to a victory.
+The next major Japanese attack on the Lunga perimeter occurred at the Battle of Edson's Ridge about three weeks later, employing a significantly larger force than had been employed at Tenaru and coming much closer to a victory.

 Depictions

 The Battle of the Tenaru is a key part of the 1945 biographical film about Al Schmid, Pride of the Marines.
 The brunt of the Japanese assault was borne by Marines Corporal Lee Diamond, Private First Class John Rivers, and Private Schmid.
 The three were credited with 200 Japanese killed in action.
 Awarded the Navy Cross (America's second highest decoration) for their actions, the trio paid dearly.
 Rivers lost his life, while Schmid and Diamond suffered horrendous wounds.
 Schmid lost sight in one eye and was left with very little in the other after a grenade exploded near him.
 Shot in his arm early in the fight, Diamond's arms and hands were also ripped by the same grenade which blinded Schmid.

-In 2010, the battle became the climax of the first episode of Steven Spielberg's and Tom Hanks' miniseries, The Pacific.
+In 2010, the battle became the climax of the first episode of Steven Spielberg's and Tom Hanks' miniseries, The Pacific, as seen from the perspective of Private Robert Leckie.